Cumann Naoimh Pól Liaigh-Chonganta an Ghárda

 (b) if he ceases to be a member of the Society.

-region or in the case of a retired member or retiring member is not residing in the region
+is not within the region or in the case of a retired member or retiring member is not residing in the region

 he is elected to represent, except where the member does not change address on retirement.